Crews struggle to stop fire bearing down on Lake Tahoe - KESQ

 “This fire has just simply outpaced us.
 We emptied the cupboards of resources,” Marsolais said, adding that while the blaze had slowed its explosive growth in recent days, “that can change.”

-Meanwhile the Dixie Fire, the second-largest in state history at 1,140 square miles (2,953 square kilometers) was burning only about 65 miles (104 kilometers) to the north.
+Meanwhile, California’s Dixie Fire, the second-largest in state history at 1,140 square miles (2,953 square kilometers), was burning only about 65 miles (104 kilometers) to the north.
 It was 43% contained.

 Nationally, 92 large fires were burning in a dozen mainly Western states, according to the National Interagency Fire Center in Boise, Idaho.